AlexRmlt/ethicbot-rasa/data/nlu.md

 - My name is [Alex](name)
 - You can use the name "[the patients](stakeholder)"
 - Call him by the name [Michael](name:michael)
-- You can use the name the supporters
+- You can use the name [the supporters](stakeholder)
 - Call them "[the board](stakeholder)"

 ## intent:negative
+- they are rather negative
 - That would be really bad for [Benjamin](name)!
 - That would be extremely bad for him
 - negative